Knowledge graphSettings

 Connection setup

-SYN -> SYN-ACK -> ACK, synchronization of initial sequence numbers, MSS, and window settings.
+SYN -> SYN-ACK -> ACK.
+Peers agree on initial sequence numbers, MSS, and window settings — none of the actual payload moves until that is done.

 Data transfer